Counterfeiting (printing fake currency notes/bills) is a problem in all countries, including Turkey. You need to be on your guard.

 Here's how authentic Turkish lira notes look.

-If you plan to buy, exchange or use a significant amount of currency notes, you may want to buy a small pocket ultraviolet light to carry with you.
+If you plan to buy, exchange or use a significant amount of currency notes, you may want to buy a small, pocket UVA ultraviolet flashlight/torch to carry with you.
+(Inexpensive lights are sold for the detection of otherwise-invisible pet urine stains.)
 Be sure it's a UVA (320-400 nm) lamp, the most common and inexpensive type, as that is the frequency of UV light used for currency security measures.
 UVB and UVC are used for different purposes, and will not work for checking currency.
-More...

 Here's information on counterfeit Turkish Lira notes from the Turkish Republic Central Bank.